-Prolonged and/or intense exercise may sometimes be problematic as this is now thought to suppress or compromise the immune system.
+Prolonged and/or intense exercise may sometimes be problematic too.
+It is now thought to suppress or compromise the immune system.
 So there is no need to overdo the exercise!
-Certainly walk every days for 20-30 minutes, or go to the gym several times a week, or play a round of golf on a regular basis, and similar.
+Certainly walk every day for 20-30 minutes, or go to the gym or swimming pool several times a week, or play a round of golf on a regular basis - or similar.
 This is usually quite sufficient to maintain our natural immunity.

 Prolonged stress is known to imbalance and suppress our immune function.
-Conventional medical science does study the relationship between stress and immune function; but unfortunately not as much time as developing new pharmaceutical drugs and vaccines.
 There is a close link between our minds and our bodies, and emotional stress is known to cause stomach upsets, heart disease, and much else.

-So it is important to minimise the stress in your life, although this is not always entirely possible.
-Chronic stress can arise through our family relationships, our friends, and co-workers, or the challenges that often exist to perform well at work.
+So it is important to minimise stress in your life, although this is not always entirely possible.
+Chronic stress can arise through our family relationships, our friends, and co-workers, or the challenges that exists with the place of work.

 Where this is the case there are activities that can help manage stress, including exercise, yoga, and similar 'mindfulness' practices.
 Some people may

 also benefit from seeing a counsellor or therapist to reduce stress levels.

 Sleep and natural immunity are closely linked.
 Poor quality sleep is linked to susceptibility to sickness, perhaps best described as a 'tired' immune system.